zephyrproject-rtos/zephyr/doc/guides/modules.rst

 - File Systems
 - Inter-Process Communication (IPC) libraries

+The Zephyr module mechanism also supports building extended functionality in supplementary repositories, such as proprietary applications and drivers.
+The Zephyr repository is independent of these modules.
+These modules are downstream of the Zephyr repository and may be managed outside of the Zephyr Project.
+Downstream modules may also be their own manifest repository to support stand-alone module development and verification.
+See :ref:`west-manifests` for more details on what this means.

+An downstream module may be used to optionally provide:

+- boards
+- dts
+- drivers
+- subsystems
+- samples/projects
+- tests

 This page summarizes a list of policies and best practices which aim at better organizing the workflow in Zephyr modules.